stolostron/rhacm-docs/_pages/board_maintenance.md

   - Add the `Learning/Discovery' and 'squad-doc' label.
   - Assign the next two sprints to the learning issue.
   - Use the learning issue for many purposes, including learning, development, training, experimentation, and other work that you would like to complete but feel like you don't get time to.

+## Jira

+Starting in 2.7, the documentation team accepts bugs in Jira.
+  - Sprint planning requires looking at both scrum boards, GH and Jira.
+  - The Jira board is configured using status and component first.
+  - This is a WIP for 2.7.